 Is Personal Capital safe?

-For your protection, all investment securities are held by an SIPC member broker custodian, protecting your securities up to $500,000.
-You can check their brokers credentials by searching for Personal Capital Advisors Corporation at brokercheck.org.
+As far as insurance, all investment securities are held by an SIPC member broker custodian, protecting your securities up to $500,000, and Personal Capital Cash is FDIC insured up to $1,500,000.

 Final thoughts on Personal Capital